joshbegley/nyt-latest/README.md

 `The action is likely to fuel rapid inflation in Russia as it wages war in Ukraine.`\
 https://nytimes.com/2022/02/28/us/politics/us-sanctions-russia-central-bank.html?searchResultPosition=4

-**Markets are roiled as sanctions start to isolate Russia’s economy.**\
+**Markets are turbulent as sanctions start to isolate Russia’s economy.**\
-`Energy prices jumped and stocks in Europe tumbled, while futures on Wall Street pointed to a decline when U.S. trading starts.`\
+`Energy prices jumped and stocks in Europe and the United States fell.`\
 https://nytimes.com/2022/02/28/business/russia-ukraine-stock-market.html?searchResultPosition=5

 **Colorful Knits That Harness the Boundless Energy of Spring**\